VIAME/VIAME/README.md

 	cd /path/to/viame/source/directory && git submodule update --init --recursive

-Then, create a build directory and run the following `cmake` command (or alternatively use the cmake GUI):
+Next, create a build directory and run the following `cmake` command (or alternatively use the cmake GUI):

 	cmake -DCMAKE_BUILD_TYPE:STRING=Release /path/to/viame/source/directory

-Once your `cmake` command has completed, you can configure any build flags you want using 'ccmake' or the GUI, and then build with the following command:
+Once your `cmake` command has completed, you can configure any build flags you want using 'ccmake' or the cmake GUI, and then build with the following command:

 	make -j8